aazhbd/StringNetwork/README.md

 # StringNetwork
-Network application for sending and reeving strings
+Network application for sending and receiving strings